robot-one/robot-one.github.io/content/posts/cowboys-aliens.md

 Absurdist sci-fi, in the vein of *[Hitchhiker's Guide to the Galaxy]*.
 I've been working on both a sci-fi epic and an absurdist allegory for years; it remains to be seen if I will finish the following, or incorporate it into one or the other.

-**Warning: contains swearing**
+Warning: *contained* swearing, but I decided to censor it.

 ## Part 1 - Escape

 The wife looked up from tying her bonnet.
-"Are you ready, you old arsehole?" she called to her husband in the next room.
+"Are you ready, you old a*****le?" she called to her husband in the next room.

-"Yes, my hateful whore," he replied.
+"Yes, my hateful w***e," he replied.

 *Good*, she thought.
 All was going as planned.